 21. Shop!

 There’s so much shopping in Kaikoura.
 In fact, it might be one of my favorite places in New Zealand to browse.
-You can find some real gems in the many trendy boutiques dotted around, or grab loads of quirky mementoes of your trip from the big souvenir stores.
-Even if you don’t end up buying anything, it’s still fun to look around (although I’ll be honest, you probably are going to come away with a somewhat lighter wallet).
+You can find some real gems in the many trendy boutiques dotted around, or grab loads of quirky mementos of your trip from the big souvenir stores.

 Ocean Arts Kaikoura is my favorite store in town.
 It’s housed in a refurbished shipping container and is operated by two local female artists.
-You can buy their ocean themed artwork, handmade candles, and pretty trinkets here – it’s the perfect place to buy a unique and tasteful Kaikoura souvenir.
+You can buy their ocean-themed artwork, handmade candles, and pretty trinkets here – it’s the perfect place to buy a unique and tasteful Kaikoura souvenir.

 22. Point Sheep Shearing Farm